flintlib/flint/doc/source/arb_mat.rst

 .. function:: void arb_mat_spd_lll_reduce(fmpz_mat_t U, const arb_mat_t A, slong prec)

-    Given a symmetric positive definite matrix *A*, compute a unimodular transformation *U* such that *U^T A U* is close to being LLL-reduced.
+    Given a symmetric positive definite matrix *A*, sets *U* to an invertible matrix such that `U^T A U` is close to being LLL-reduced.
 If :func:`arb_mat_spd_get_fmpz_mat` succeeds at the chosen precision, we call :func:`fmpz_lll`, and otherwise set *U* to the identity matrix.
 The warnings of :func:`arf_get_fmpz` apply.